-- 5. Learners add a cover page and decorate their Vision Book.
-5 mins - 5.
-Learners present their Vision Book to their peers and receive 10 mins feedback on: - The parts that are done well. - Things that can be improved, if any. - 7.
-Learners conclude this project by doing the following: 10 mins - Draw an image of their future self, this can include details on where they are, what they are doing, things they have achieved etc. - Choose two most important habits they wish to inculcate today onwards that will help them achieve their vision.
+- a.
+How many times was rock thrown by your partner?
+What was the probability? - b.
+How many times was paper thrown by your partner?
+What was the probability? - c.
+How many times was scissors thrown by your partner?
+What was the probability? - d.
+What do these results tell you? - 5.
+Learners add a cover page and decorate their Vision Book.
+10 mins - Learners present their Vision Book to their peers and receive feedback on: - The parts that are done well. - Things that can be improved, if any. - 7.
+Learners conclude this project by doing the following: 10 mins - Draw an image of their future self, this can include details on where they are, what they are doing, things they have achieved etc. - Choose two habits they wish to inculcate that will help them achieve their vision - Learners share their image with a peer and come up with a system by which they can hold each other accountable to ensure they are following the habits they have listed.